Cookie Consent by Privacy Policy Generator

 The plates of the first series were crafted from German silver, in a nod to south Germany watchmaking from the early twentieth century.
 The shock protection was a reverse engineered fully functional parachute setting as designed by Paris-based Abraham-Louis Breguet in 1790.
 The design of the balance references the work of George Daniels and the rocking bar keyless work to Derek Pratt.

 As restorers, the Struthers honed their craft using a combination of traditional hand skills, centuries old techniques and historic machinery dating from across the last 200 years.
 Many of their old machines have been restored and repurposed by their watchmakers, they’re all unique characters, and all have their own names in respect of the invaluable role they play as our inanimate workforce.
-There’s Heidi, one of our 1960s 8mm East German AZ lathes and her sister Heidi, who arrived incomplete and was customised to a wheel cutting lathe.
+There’s Heidi, one of our 1960s 8mm East German AZ lathes and her sister Helga, who arrived incomplete and was customised to a wheel cutting lathe.
 Barney is a 10mm Pultra lathe used to turn and form precious metal watch cases on boxwood.
 Albert the Wolf Jann milling machine is over a century old.

 Uniting masters of craft